pragmagic/nimue4/README.md

 See the [Getting Started](https://github.com/pragmagic/nimue4/wiki/Getting-Started) page on the wiki.

 If you are new to Nim, make sure to see the [Learn section](http://nim-lang.org/learn.html) of the Nim's website.

+See [NimPlatformerGame](https://github.com/pragmagic/NimPlatformerGame) repo for a sample of a game written on Nim.

 ## Documentation